 - 1. EMPLOYEE TRAVEL: The travel policy implemented in March 2020 prohibiting non-essential domestic and international travel remains in effect until further notice.
 Exceptions include employees who travel regularly as part of their job (such as medical directors) and other travel that is deemed essential.
 Approval for essential travel will require approval from the provost (academic areas) or the senior vice president of Finance and Administration (administrative areas). - 2.
-Student Travel: As of the date of publication of this plan, individuals traveling to campus from areas other than Maine, New Hampshire, and Vermont must sign an attestation that they have completed one of the following before returning to campus: - A negative COVID test no more than 72 hours prior to entering Maine. - Arrange for a test upon arrival and self-quarantine until the results are obtained. - ▶ Self-quarantine for 10 days.
+Student Travel: As of the date of publication of this plan, individuals traveling to campus from areas other than Maine, New Hampshire, Vermont, Massachusetts, Connecticut, and Rhode Island must satisfy one of the following conditions: - ▶ They have completed a negative COVID test no more than 72 hours prior to entering Maine. - ▶ They have arranged for a test upon arrival and to self-quarantine until the results are obtained. - ▶ They intend to self-quarantine for 10 days. - ▶ They have been fully vaccinated for COVID-19 for at least 14 days. - ▶ They have tested positive for COVID-19 and been cleared by a medical professional within the past 90 days.

-Individuals from Maine, New Hampshire, and Vermont are required to sign an attestation that they have not traveled to states or countries other than the specified states within 10 days of their return to campus.
+Individuals from Maine, New Hampshire, Vermont, Massachusetts, Connecticut, and Rhode Island must not have traveled to states or countries other than the specified states within 10 days of their return to campus.

-All community members are advised against travel outside of Maine, New Hampshire, and Vermont until further notice.
-If individuals do travel out of these specified states, they must follow the 10-day self-quarantine/testing guidelines outlined above upon their return to Maine.
+All community members who have not been fully vaccinated or who have not tested positive for COVID-19 and been cleared by a medical professional within the past 90 days are advised against travel outside of Maine, New Hampshire, Vermont, Massachusetts, Rhode Island, and Connecticut until further notice.
+If such individuals do travel out of these specified states, they must follow the 10-day self-quarantine/testing guidelines outlined above upon their return to Maine.
 These travel requirements are subject to change based on evolving state requirements.